Helen S. Mayberg: Grants

 A partial list of recent grants:

 Related activities

 Meditation and depression

-In 2017, Mayberg and the 14th Dali Lama of Tibet attended a conference on mindfulness and the impact of meditation on the brain.
-The Dali Lama was interested in whether the brain impacts the mind or if it might be the other way around.
+In 2017, Mayberg and the 14th Dalai Lama of Tibet attended a conference on mindfulness and the impact of meditation on the brain.
+The Dalai Lama was interested in whether the brain impacts the mind or if it might be the other way around.
 Mayberg pointed out the impact of DBS on severely depressed individuals.
 Their informal hypothesis was that, based on experiments that examined brain behavior from people practicing meditation, and experiments involving DBS, it was likely that meditation could improve brain waves that are important to mental health — yet when a patient experiences a certain degree of depression, it takes biological treatment to restore the patient to where they can meditate at all.

 Neuroethics

 One issue surrounding DBS is that it stands to change a patient’s identity or cause other undesirable emotional or biological conditions.
 The rebuttal is that severely depressed individuals often have lost a sense of self and that invasive procedures can block the barrier that might be the root cause of the loss of self, thereby restoring it.

 Mayberg gave a presentation in 2014 at the Presidential Commission for the Study of Bioethical Issues, where she expressed her clinical and experiential lessons in neuroethics.
 Her commentary focused on how severely depressed patients are rarely irrational, and that there needs to be open communication and a two-way understanding of expectations.
 She also asserted in publications that DBS patients should have their own words reflected in the medical literature.